landongrindheim/landongrindheim.github.io/_posts/2018-12-13-semantic-git-aliases.markdown

   (use "git reset HEAD <file>..." to unstage)
 ```

-Use this command to **unstage**.
-While I don't need to open up my browser to
+"Use ... to **unstage**".
+While I don't need to open up my browser to look up
-look up the syntax, I still have to translate the command and its arguments
+the syntax, I still have to translate the command and arguments to understand
-to grok its purpose.
-Aliasing to `unstage` ends up adding a keystroke, but I
+its purpose.
+Aliasing to `unstage` ends up adding a keystroke, but I find it
-find it reduces the mental energy spent on the task.
+reduces the mental energy spent on the task.
 Thanks to [Thoughtbot](https://thoughtbot.com/upcase/videos/git-customizing#aliases)
-for sharing and making my Git experience better.
+for sharing and making my Git experience better!

 ### staged
 I try to be very intentional about my commits, grouping alike changes to ensure